mdes4214/kotlin-note/README.md

    }
 }
 ```
-We can directly import and use the class in Kotlin.
+And we can directly import and use the class in Kotlin.
 ``` kotlin
 import sample.java.library